Improved Helly numbers of product sets

 While the majority of our proof of \Cref{expLatStronger} does extend to higher dimensions, we cite \Cref{thm:explat-nonnegative-slope} to handle a special case, and its proof in \cite{Ambrus} relies on ordering the edge slopes of a polygon.
 Since facets in higher dimensions cannot be ordered in this way, a new method is required.

 The growth of $h(L_d(\alpha))$---assuming, of course, it is finite---is also unknown.
-In the two-dimensional case, Ambrus et al.~\cite{Ambrus} note that if $\alpha=1+\tfrac{1}{x},$ the best known bounds in the plane are
+In the two-dimensional case, Ambrus, Balko, Frankl, Jung, and Nasz\'odi~\cite{Ambrus} note that if $\alpha=1+\tfrac{1}{x},$ the best known bounds in the plane are